fmhy/edit/docs/linux-macos.md

 # ► Linux Guides

-* **Note** - Keep in mind that install guides can usually be found on each distros doc page.
-You can find doc pages on each distros site, or through their [DistroWatch](https://distrowatch.com/dwres.php?resource=popularity) pages.
+* **Note** - Keep in mind that install guides can usually be found on each distro's doc page.
+You can find doc pages on each distro's site, or through their [DistroWatch](https://distrowatch.com/dwres.php?resource=popularity) pages.

 ***